fdoxyz/visualcosita/src/content/post/nodejs-behind-proxy-docker-compose.md

 #### DEPRECATION NOTE

 Although happy to see the docker environment move at such fast pace, I'm saddened to say this article is out of date.
-[New versions of docker](https://blog.docker.com/2016/06/docker-1-12-built-in-orchestration/) ship with load balancing and service discovery.
+Load balancing now comes built in the networking in [docker as of v1.12](https://blog.docker.com/2016/06/docker-1-12-built-in-orchestration/).
+Check out [this more recent post](/post/publishing-services-using-docker-compose-and-nginx-with-https/) that details how to expose services using a reverse-proxy (without load balancing).
+Same principles apply here, with less moving parts.

 Still, lots of interesting projects can be built using some of the concepts/tools detailed here.
 Therefore I'll leave this article unmodified, but this is a note for newcomers to the world of docker: [This is not the introduction to docker/docker-compose you're looking for](https://www.youtube.com/watch?v=532j-186xEQ).

 #### The architecture